rajkishorreddy/Electrobuy/server/README.md

 /users/forgetPassword => Sends back a reset token to the email of the user /users/resetPassword => Verifies the token provides as a query parameter, and updates the password

-/users/updatePassword => Updates the password when the user is authenticated only
+/users/updateMyPassword => Updates the password when the user is authenticated only /users/updateMyProfile => Updates the profile information of the user, if AUTHENTICATED /users/getMyProfile => Returns the profile information of the user, if AUTHENTICATED /users/updateMyProfilePic => Updates the profile pic of the user, if AUTHENTICATED

 /users/addWishlistProduct/:productId => Adds a new product to the wishlist /users/getAllWishlistProduct => Gets all the products available in the wishlist

+/users/addCartProduct/:productId => Adds a new product to the Cart /users/getAllCartProduct => Gets all the products available in the Cart

-/forgetPassword => Allows the user to be sent a mail enabling him to recover his password with a special token /resetPassword => Allows the user to update his password when the valid reset token is provided
+/users/forgetPassword => Allows the user to be sent a mail enabling him to recover his password with a special token /users/resetPassword => Allows the user to update his password when the valid reset token is provided

-/me => Returns the basic profile information of the user, if AUTHENTICATED
+/users/orders => Returns all the orders made by the user

-/payments => Iniaties a transaction and returns the transactionId and the checksum with the other parameters
+/payments => Iniaties a transaction and returns the transactionId and the checksum with the other parameters /payments/checkOrder/:orderId => Checks the Db for the order and returns the status of the transaction

 <!-- DATABASES -->